Can Astigmatism get worse?

 This is different from both myopia and hyperopia.
 For people that have astigmatism, light focuses not only at the wrong point within the eye but at many different points.
 Astigmatism can be present in conjunction with both myopia and hyperopia.
 Arising from an irregularly shaped cornea or lens.
 The transparent dome of light-transmitting tissue at the front of the eye.
-A smaller proportion of astigmatism cases may be due to the lens inside the eye refracting light unevenly; this is known as lenticular astigmatism but tends to be found less commonly than corneal astigmatism.
+A smaller proportion of astigmatism cases may be due to the lens inside the eye refracting light unevenly.
+This is lenticular astigmatism and tends to be less common than corneal astigmatism.

 Astigmatism is often explained with the analogy of a ball.
-In the case of a soccer ball, the lines of curvature are the same no matter which way you run them across the ball – this would be considered an eye without astigmatism.
-An astigmatic eye is represented by an AFL football.
+In the case of a soccer ball, the lines of curvature are the same no matter which way you run them across the ball.
+This would be an eye without astigmatism.
+An astigmatic eye is shaped like an AFL football.
 Where the lengthways axis of the football is a flatter curve than the axis running from side to side.
-In the situation of an actual cornea, light entering the steeper meridian of the eye would be refracted more sharply than light entering along the flatter curve, resulting in two different focal points within the eye.
-Understanding the type of astigmatism of an individual eye can play a part in guiding your eye care practitioner to decide on the best treatment.
+In the case of the cornea, light entering the steeper meridian of the eye would refract more sharply than light entering along the flatter curve.
+Resulting in two different focal points within the eye.
+Understanding the type of astigmatism of an individual eye can play a part in guiding your eye doctor to decide on the best treatment.
 Studies have found that this condition is an inheritable trait amongst many families.
 Although there is still no guarantee that it passes on to later generations.
 Higher prevalence is present in infants.
 This becomes less common in early school years as the eye develops and changes.
 However, the development in adulthood is not uncommon.

 - Blurry, distorted vision

 - Increased difficulty with vision at night-time (such as driving at night)

 - Headaches and eyestrain